lcochrane24/PSN-ADC-SERIAL/readme.txt

 src - Firmware source code files.

+build_info.txt - Notes on how to build, test and calibrate the PSN-ADC-SERIAL board.

 Please do not contact me directly regarding building this board.
 For support please use the PSNList Google group at https://groups.google.com/g/psnlist.

 Thanks,